Have you figured out your hidden food intolerances and lowered your sugar impact, but you’re still not able to lose weight?

 HIIT can help train your nervous system and give you the confidence to tackle whatever the day throws at you.
 Best of all, you can get a workout in just minutes.

-Learn more about HIIT (including an eight-minute workout) here
+Learn more about HIIT here.

 Yoga is also great to balance your nervous system and dial down stress.
 And an after-meal walk will do wonders for your stress levels.